-- 1. Revenue associated to these types of expenses is not a part of the AB602 Base Entitlement, nor is it currently reimbursed by the state. - The SELPA Alternative Services Unit is responsible for generating all contracts and purchase orders associated with authorized parent/JRF related reimbursements, which include but are not limited to attorney fees, unilaterally obtained related services, transportation, or other authorized expenses.
-Districts or SELPA may be responsible for generating contracts for Independent Educational Evaluations (IEEs). - 3.
-When districts contract for IEEs as part of due process, an invoice for 30% of the approved costs should be submitted to the SELPA Consultant for payment.
+- 1. Revenue associated to these types of expenses is not a part of the AB602 Base Entitlement, nor is it currently reimbursed by the state. - 2.
+The SELPA REST is responsible for facilitating the processing of contracts and purchase orders associated with authorized parent/JRF related reimbursements, which include but are not limited to attorney fees, unilaterally obtained related services, transportation, or other authorized expenses.
+Districts or SELPA may be responsible for generating contracts for Independent Educational Evaluations (IEEs)/Assessments.

+- 3. When districts contract for IEEs as part of due process, an invoice for 30% of the approved costs should be submitted to the SELPA Consultant for payment.
 If the SELPA contracts for an IEE as part of due process, the District of Residence/Accountability will quarterly reimburse the JRF 70% of total annual invoices. - 4.
 Invoices for services rendered are submitted to the SELPA Office to be processed for payment.